juan-igor/projeto-social/README.md

-# OCHE Ceará - Main Website
+# Social Project - Website about anxiety

-Este projeto é um Website que foi criado com o intuito de ajudar pessoas a controlar sua ansiedade.
-A ideia partiu de um projeto da disciplina de Projeto Social ofertada no curso de Engenharia de Telecomunicações no IFCE - Campus Fortaleza.
+This project is a website that was created with the intention of helping people to control their anxiety.
+The idea came from a project of the discipline of Social Project offered in the course of Telecommunications Engineering at IFCE - Campus Fortaleza.

 [Versão em Português do Brasil](./README_pt-br.md)